Become a Volunteer

 It often takes several weeks for these checks to be completed, depending on you being able to supply the correct documentation and your referees responding promptly.

 4) Complete your induction training

-After induction, you’ll be pretty much ready to start but don’t worry, you won’t be thrown in at the deep end!
-One of our Volunteer Coordinators will take responsibility for getting you settled in your role and introducing you to relevant staff.
-They will be you’re key contact for the first few weeks until you feel more comfortable in your placement area.
+Providing your other checks are complete, after induction you will be pretty much ready to start but don’t worry, you won’t be thrown in at the deep end!
+One of our Volunteer Co-ordinators will take responsibility for getting you settled in your role and introducing you to relevant staff and other volunteers, and will be your key contact for the first few weeks until you feel more comfortable in your placement area.